-Biographical/Historical Note: Lawrence Fleischman (1925-1997) was an art collector, dealer, Detroit, Mich., and one of the founders of the Archives of American Art.
-His wife Barbara is also an art collector.
+Biographical/Historical Note: Lawrence Fleischman (1925-1997) of New York City was an American art collector, patron, philanthropist, and benefactor.
+His wife, Barbara, is also an art collector.

 How to Use this Collection